 Capital is highly opportunistic.
 While almost every community claims to be "start-up capital starved", the question is two fold: Is there a capital shortage of lack investment opportunities worthy of external capital?
 Recent changes at the federal and state level, including the JOBS (Jumpstart Our Business Startups) Act, along with crowdfunding platforms have eased restrictions on capital formation, making it easier to address this issue. ae sheds light on how companies are raising capital in spite of a tough lending environment and why the development of a local source is helpful with attracting entrepreneurs.

 Community engagement is an essential component for successAndrade

-Ernest Andrade is the principal of Andrade Economics and the founder and Executive Director of the Charleston Digital Corridor, a successful public-private business development partnership launched in February 2001 to attract, nurture and promote knowledge-based companies in Charleston, South Carolina.
+Ernest Andrade is the principal of Andrade Economics and the founder and Executive Director of the Charleston Digital Corridor, a successful public-private business development partnership launched in February 2001 to attract, nurture and promote tech companies in Charleston, South Carolina.

-Ernest was responsible for growing the city of Charleston from 38 to over 100 square miles, increasing Charleston's tax base by over $2.5 billion and 30,000 residents and executing a strategic plan to recruit competitive economic development projects with a capital investment of over $500 million.
+Prior to a focus on high-wage business development, Ernest was responsible for growing the city of Charleston from 38 to over 100 square miles, increasing Charleston's tax base by over $2.5 billion and 30,000 residents and executing a strategic plan to recruit competitive economic development projects with a capital investment of over $500 million.

-Ernest was born in Kuwait and lived in India prior to emigrating to the United States in 1981.
+Ernest was born in Kuwait and lived in Bangalore, India prior to emigrating to the United States in 1981.
 He became a naturalized citizen in 1996.
 He holds a BS in Business Administration from the College of Charleston and a Master of Public Administration from the University of South Carolina and the College of Charleston.